-Emotions Versus Feelings: Not the Same
+Emotions vs. Feelings: Not the Same

 There are distinct differences between feelings and emotions:

 - Emotions – are physical and instinctual, and can be recognized by blood flow, brain activity, facial micro-expressions, and body language.
-Scientifically, emotions are lower level responses that originate in the subcortical regions of the brain (the amygdala and the ventromedial prefrontal cortices).
+Scientifically, emotions are lower-level responses that originate in the subcortical regions of the brain (the amygdala and the ventromedial prefrontal cortices).
 The amygdala causes emotional arousal and regulates the release of neurotransmitters essential for memory.
-The meaning you apply to an emotion is entirely individual to you.
+The meaning you apply to emotion is entirely individual to you.

 - Feelings – are sparked by emotions and influenced by your thoughts and memories subconsciously linked with that particular emotion.
-Feelings originate in the neocortical regions of the brain, and are mental associations of emotions.
-Feelings are essentially an expression of a certain emotion, influenced by personal experience, beliefs, and memories.
+Feelings originate in the neocortical regions of the brain and are mental associations of emotions.
+Feelings are essentially an expression of a certain emotion, influenced by personal experience, beliefs, and memories

-By becoming aware of your emotions and feelings – fully understanding them, determining their root causes and applying conscious thought followed by deliberate action – you can choose how you navigate through life and experience your world.
+By becoming aware of your emotions and feelings – fully understanding them, determining their root causes, and applying conscious thought followed by deliberate action – you can choose how you navigate through life and experience your world.
 You can learn to control emotional impulses so that they no longer govern your self of sense.

 If you can learn to control emotional impulses and the feelings they trigger, you can transform your body and mind from chaotic reactivity to a calm, proactive state.

 Paul Ekman in his book, Emotions Revealed, presented six basic emotions (anger, disgust, fear, happiness, sadness, and surprise).
 It is said that our most basic emotions evolved in response to the ecological challenges we faced as more primitive beings.
-These emotions are now hardwired into our brains, and each correspond to a distinct and dedicated neurological circuit.
+These emotions are now hardwired into our brains, and each corresponds to a distinct and dedicated neurological circuit.

 Basic emotions are innate and automatic.
 They are part of a universal experience we all share.
 It’s entirely natural to feel angry, afraid, or sad.
 But we judge these emotions and experience negative responses to them that only exacerbate the problem.

-By learning to control emotional impulses, we can better navigate our responses to negative emotions and be less swayed by them during periods of critical thinking and decision making.
+By learning to control emotional impulses, we can better navigate our responses to negative emotions and be less swayed by them during periods of critical thinking and decision-making.

-How To Control Emotional Impulses
+How to Control Emotional Impulses